LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 11. After years of this, Viole is questioning his faith and the actions he has taken (and the war crimes he has committed).
 12. So Viole leaves on a personal quest, listening to the whispers of the obsidian statue he was born with.
-13. Viole enters Black-rock mine but is stuck in limbo for X number of years as the mines defences have trapped him, detecting his daemonic energies.
+13. Viole enters Black-rock mine but is stuck in limbo for X number of years as the mine's defences have trapped him, detecting his daemonic energies.

 - Plot threads.